citrus551/parseme-modules/npm/README.md

    npx parseme init
    ```

-   This command will:
-   - Create a configuration file (`parseme.config.js` by default)
+   You'll be prompted for:
+   - Root directory to analyze (default: `./`)
+   - Context directory path (default: `parseme-context`)

+   A minimal config file will be created with only your custom settings.

+   Setup tips will be displayed:
+   - How to add parseme script to package.json
-   - Display setup tips for package.json scripts and git hooks
+   - How to integrate with git hooks
+   - README section to help AI agents find context

-2. **Add to your package.json scripts** (for easier manual execution or hook integration):
+2. **Add to your package.json scripts** (optional, for easier execution):

    ```json
    {